-Arranging your MLA Works Cited page properly is an important part of finalizing your school research assignment.
-Your teacher will provide guidance as to any particular formatting issues; however, in general you should follow these rules.
+Arranging your MLA 8 works cited page properly with the correct punctuation is an important part of finalizing your school research assignment.
+Your teacher will provide guidance as to any particular formatting issues; however, in general, you should adhere to the following rules.

-You may notice a plus sign after a page number in a works citation.
+You may notice a plus sign after a page number in a works cited entry.
 This simply indicates that the pages of an article are not printed on consecutive pages.
-For example, A front page article will often continue on to two or more pages in a newspaper.
+For example, a front page article will often continue on to two or more pages within a newspaper.
 In fact, most long articles will spread out throughout the newspaper.

 If you’re unsure of a date, put the date in brackets followed by a question mark

 If you’re using information from a smaller, local paper, put the city of publication in brackets after it.

 You may use the forward slash in the works cited page if there is multiple information for the same element, such as two publishers.

 Using DOI/URL for Online Sources

 You should include the DOI or the URL if it’s available for sources you access online.

 - Omit the http:// or https:// from the URL.